 Guillaume Nery is a three-time free dive world record holder and brand ambassador to Ball Watch Company.
 He makes dives without assistance or equipment on a regular basis to depths of 100 meters (330 feet).
-This is not only hard to do, it is hard to see while doing it.
+This is not only hard to do, it’s hard to see while doing it.
 The ambient light is about 1% of surface light at these depths.

-The crowns operate underwater to adjust the time or elapsed minutes ring with no problem, which is of course crucial to any professional diver.
-When the crowns are unscrewed red-o-rings are visible which is part of the water tight gasket system that ensures water resistant down to 300 meters, or 1000 feet.
+The crowns operate underwater to adjust the time or elapsed minutes ring with no problem, which is, of course, crucial to any professional diver.
+When the crowns are unscrewed red-o-rings are visible which is part of the watertight gasket system that ensures water-resistant down to 300 meters, or 1000 feet.